distray/distray/README.md

 👨‍💻 Information About Me

 - I am a FrontEnd Primary Developer with the ability to create and scale services such as APIs, Bot Systems, Websites and more.
-I can also do some backend stuff such as: Player/Server Hosting, Plugins, Game Development, Velocity/NMS (MC) and more.
+I can do some pretty cool stuff:
+- Create websites
+- Create dashboards
+- Create proxies & bungees.
+- Create Discord Bots
+- Create General and Discord APIs
+- Create MC Plugins
+- Create frameworks
+- And tons more.

 *You can contact me on Discord at distray#0001*